drmikehenry/install-linux/install-linux.md

 ## Boot Media Creation

-- Can `dd` a .iso file directly to a USB flash drive and boot from that.
+- Can `dd` a .iso file directly to a USB flash drive and boot from that, e.g.:

+      dd if=/m/torrent/distro.iso bs=1024k of=/dev/sda status=progress

 - UBUNTU Download *both* desktop and server iso files.
   - Need desktop iso for "Try Ubuntu" mode, installing supporting utilities, etc.